austindriggs/homelab/driggs-zb/immich/README.md

 ## Parents

 I created a second instance of Immich (for now) where I uploaded my parents photos on port 8019.
 I added an External Library with `parents` owner and let the jobs run for a while.

+### Parents Frame

+I setup ImmichFrame on my server side by using their [docker compose setup](https://immichframe.online/docs/getting-started/installation/docker) in their docs.
+See [parents-frame](./../../parents-frame/README.md) for more.